siggraph17-p4a/p4a/README.md

 Materials from "A Processing Primer for Artists", a [Studio Workshop offered at SIGGRAPH 2017](http://s2017.siggraph.org/studio-workshops).

+Many more materials for learning Processing are available at https://processing.org/

 Workshop Leaders:

 * [Kate Hollenbach](http://www.katehollenbach.com/), UCLA and USC